Newslish

 How long does a lesson take?

-About ten minutes: read, listen, vocab, quiz.
+About ten minutes: read, listen, vocab, quiz, and a short written answer.

 Do I need an account?